 In February, 2001 the Panel issued a report entitled, Applications of Hydrologic Methods in Maryland.
-Adoption of the recommendations of the February 2001 report has led to significant cost and time savings in the design/review processes of the two Departments through better utilization of computer and human resources.
-Of even greater importance, the implementation of the recommendations has increased confidence in the design computations.
+Adoption of the recommendations of the February 2001 report led to significant cost and time savings in the design/review processes of the two Departments through better utilization of computer and human resources.
+Of even greater importance, the implementation of the recommendations increased confidence in the design computations.

 As the staffs of the two Departments gained experience and confidence with the procedures recommended by the Panel in 2001, they came forward with numerous suggestions that would lead to even better approaches.
-The Panel reconvened in the Fall of 2002 and, following the suggestions of the two Department's staffs, identified sufficient improvements to justify the publication of this new report.
+The Panel reconvened in the Fall of 2002 and, following the suggestions of the two Department's staffs, identified sufficient improvements to justify the publication of the second edition of the report in August 2006.

-The Panel strongly believes that the procedures recommended in the present report, most of which have already been adopted by both Departments, positions Maryland as a national leader in cooperation to ensure that the hydrologic requirements of highway drainage structures and the environmental protection of streams are met.
+This September 2010 publication represents the third edition of the report entitled Application of Hydrologic Methods in Maryland.
+The report was updated to include the Windows version of TR-20 (WinTR-20), revised temporal rainfall distributions based on NOAA Atlas 14, and revised versions of the Fixed Region regression equations for selected hydrologic regions in Maryland.
+The Panel strongly believes that the procedures recommended in the present report, that have already been adopted by both Departments, positions Maryland as a national leader in cooperation to ensure that the hydrologic requirements of highway drainage structures and the environmental protection of streams are met.

 Maryland correctly requires highway drainage structures to pass the floods from watersheds under both existing land use conditions as well as the floods that can be anticipated when the watershed land use changes to a future "ultimate development" condition.
 This mission must be met while providing a minimal environmental impact on the stream.
-The Panel recommends that the deterministic hydrologic model, TR-20, developed by the Natural Resource Conservation Service (NRCS) continue to serve as the base for flood flow predictions.
-All deterministic hydrologic models, such as the TR-20, require the estimation of a number of input parameters that are developed through field and map investigations.
+The Panel recommends that the deterministic hydrologic model, WinTR-20, developed by the Natural Resource Conservation Service (NRCS) continue to serve as the base method for flood flow predictions.
+All deterministic hydrologic models, such as the WinTR-20, require the estimation of a number of input parameters that are developed through field and map investigations.
 These parameters are difficult to estimate and research conducted by the Panel shows that errors can cause significant problems.
-The Panel concluded that it was mandatory to provide guidance that would minimize the possibility of accepting errors in the TR-20 input parameters and, thereby, ensure that the flood flows predicted are within the bounds of floods expected in Maryland.
-Thus, the Panel presents statistical methods that can be used to calibrate the TR-20 model using long term stream gage records collected in Maryland by the US Geological Survey and regression equations documented in this report.
-The Fixed

-Region regression equations are the recommended statistical methods for ungaged watersheds and supercede the regression equations developed by the U. S. Geological Survey.
+The Panel concluded that it was mandatory to provide guidance that would minimize the possibility of accepting errors in the WinTR-20 input parameters and, thereby, ensure that the flood flows predicted are within the bounds of floods expected in Maryland.
+Thus, the Panel presents statistical methods that can be used to calibrate the WinTR-20 model using long term stream gage records collected in Maryland by the U.S. Geological Survey and regression equations documented in this report.
+The Fixed Region regression equations, originally documented in the August 2006 report, are the recommended statistical methods for ungaged watersheds and revised equations for some hydrologic regions are included in this report.